j3rrywan9/python3-study/systems/linux_internals/linux_kernel_development.md

 Without a backing process, interrupt context cannot sleep - how would it ever reschedule?
 Therefore, you cannot call certain functions from interrupt context.
 If a function sleeps, you cannot use it from your interrupt handler - this limits the functions that one can call from an interrupt handler.
-I
-nterrupt context is time-critical because the interrupt handler interrupts other code.
+Interrupt context is time-critical because the interrupt handler interrupts other code.
 Code should be quick and simple.
 Busy looping is possible, but discouraged.
 This is an important point;